-In addition to discussing course material, a heavy emphasis will be placed on the understanding, application, modeling and development of critical thinking skills related to Clemson's CT2 initiative.
+A heavy emphasis will be placed on the understanding, applying, modeling and developing critical thinking skills related to Clemson's CT initiative.
 The basic terminology and concepts associated with critical thinking will be provided early in the semester and practiced throughout all phases of the course.